aspnetboilerplate/aspnetboilerplate/doc/WebSite/Feature-Management.md

         ...
     }

-This method is executed only if "ExportToExcel" feature is enabled for the **current tenant** (current tenant is obtained from [IAbpSession](/Pages/Documents/Abp-Session)).
+This method is executed only if the "ExportToExcel" feature is enabled for the **current tenant** (current tenant is obtained from [IAbpSession](/Pages/Documents/Abp-Session)).
 If it's not enabled, an **AbpAuthorizationException** is thrown automatically.

-Surely, RequiresFeature attribute should be used for **boolean type features**.
+As such, the RequiresFeature attribute should only be used for **boolean type features**.
 Otherwise, you may get exceptions.

 ##### RequiresFeature attribute notes

-ASP.NET Boilerplate uses power of dynamic method interception for feature checking.
-So, there is some restrictions for the methods use RequiresFeature attribute.
+ASP.NET Boilerplate uses the power of dynamic method interception for feature checking.
+There are some restrictions for the methods which can use the RequiresFeature attribute.

--   Can not use it for private methods.
+-   You can not use it for private methods.
--   Can not use it for static methods.
+-   You can not use it for static methods.
--   Can not use it for methods of a non-injected class (We must use [dependency injection](/Pages/Documents/Dependency-Injection)).
+-   You can not use it for methods of a non-injected class (We must use [dependency injection](/Pages/Documents/Dependency-Injection)).

 Also,

--   Can use it for any **public** method if the method is called over an **interface** (like Application Services used over interface).
+-   You can use it for any **public** method if the method is called over an **interface** (like Application Services used over interface).
--   A method should be **virtual** if it's called directly from class reference (like ASP.NET MVC or Web API Controllers).
+-   A method should be **virtual** if it's called directly from a class reference (like ASP.NET MVC or Web API Controllers).
 -   A method should be **virtual** if it's **protected**.

 #### Using IFeatureChecker

-We can inject and use IFeatureChecker to check a feature manually (it's automatically injected and directly usable for application services, MVC and Web API controllers).
+We can inject and use IFeatureChecker to check a feature manually (it's automatically injected and directly usable for application services, MVC, and Web API controllers).

 ##### IsEnabled

-Used to simply check if given feature is enabled or not.
+This is used to simply check if a given feature is enabled or not.
 Example:

     public async Task<FileDto> GetReportToExcel(...)
     {